kriswiner/Ladybug/BME280_VEML6040/Readme.md

 ![pressure](https://user-images.githubusercontent.com/6698410/36453199-1dbb784e-164c-11e8-9376-e7e15f8d78f4.jpg)

-The data span three and a half months and represent the conditions at the window sill next to my workstation.
+The data span four and a half months and represent the conditions at the window sill next to my workstation.
 Not very interesting, being indoors and all.
 But there is an interesting excursion around January 10 of the pressure dipping down to ~966 mbar for no reason that I can remember.

 ![ambient light](https://user-images.githubusercontent.com/6698410/36453192-1550725e-164c-11e8-8490-e4f70b0aafe7.jpg)